ericmdantas/caddy/README.md

 It is a capable alternative to other popular and easy to use web servers.
 ([@caddyserver](https://twitter.com/caddyserver) on Twitter)

-The most notable features are HTTP/2, [Let's Encrypt](https://letsencrypt.org) support, Virtual Hosts, TLS + SNI, and easy configuration with a [Caddyfile](https://caddyserver.com/docs/caddyfile).
+The most notable features are HTTP/2, [Certbot](https://letsencrypt.org) support, Virtual Hosts, TLS + SNI, and easy configuration with a [Caddyfile](https://caddyserver.com/docs/caddyfile).
 In development, you usually put one Caddyfile with each site.
 In production, Caddy serves HTTPS by default